redyamsirisha/npm-score/README.md

 npm-score allows to retrieve a npm package's search score determined by [npms.io](https://npms.io/).
 Features:

-- writing the score report to a JSON file
+- Write the score report to a JSON file.
-- display a summary about the score
+- Display a summary about the score.
-- compare the current score to a previously saved report to see how a package improved
+- Compare the current score to a previously saved report to see how a package improved.

 ## Installation